subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 ## ABI Definition and Wrapper

 Squid SDK offers the `squid-evm-typegen` tool for generating type-safe facade classes for decoding EVM smart contract transaction and log data.
-It uses [`ethers.js`](https://docs.ethers.io/v5/) under the hood and requires the contract [Application Binary Interface (ABI)](https://docs.ethers.io/v5/api/utils/abi/) as input.
-It accepts a local path or remote URL to the contract ABI, and also supports fetching public ABIs from any Etherscan-like API.
+It uses [`ethers.js`](https://docs.ethers.io/) under the hood and requires the contract [Application Binary Interface (ABI)](https://docs.ethers.io/v5/api/utils/abi/) as input.
+It accepts a local path or an URL of the contract ABI, and also supports fetching public ABIs from any Etherscan-like API.

 In our case, we take the Exosama smart contract ABI from an external repo `subsquid/exosama-marketplace-squid`.